Save up to $700 + 2 free pillows ($120 value) + 10% off all bedding

 Various factors can influence the price of a new mattress.
 All-foam beds are typically more affordable, while hybrid models are priced higher due to higher manufacturing costs.
 Likewise, higher quality foams will add to the cost of a bed, but will also potentially help to increase its lifespan.
 The country of manufacture can also influence the price tag; USA-made beds like Leesa tend to be a bit more expensive, due to higher labor costs.

 While cost is always a factor, it’s best to not think of it as the biggest consideration in your mattress purchase.
 You will spend approximately 1/3rd of your time sleeping on your new bed for years to come, so it’s important to think of it as an investment.
-It’s also wise to remember that higher quality mattresses will tend to last longer than cheap beds, so in the long run, it may make more financial sense to focus on quality first.
+It’s also wise to remember that a higher quality mattress will tend to last longer than a cheap mattress, so in the long run, it may make more financial sense to focus on quality first.

 Even within the product lines of Leesa and Casper, there are significant price differences.
 The table below lays out the pricing details of each model from both companies.